nBhabish/US-Natural-Gas-Demand-Forecast/README.md

 <img src = "01_plots/arima_out_sample_residual.png">

-- It's also best advised to see if there's any autocorrelation left in our best model.
-So, we also decided to take a look at `ARIMA(1,1,1)(2,1,1)[12]` for any autocorrelation in the residuals to see if there's still more information that we could mine to improvise model performance.
+- To further enhance the performance of our chosen model, namely `ARIMA(1,1,1)(2,1,1)[12]`, it is prudent to investigate whether there is any remaining autocorrelation in the residuals.
+This examination will help determine if there is additional information that can be utilized to further refine the model's predictions.
+By assessing the autocorrelation in the residuals, we aim to identify any patterns or dependencies that could be leveraged to enhance the overall performance of the model.

 <img src = "01_plots/arima_acf.png">

-- We can see that there is minimal autocorrelation among the residuals in the plot above.
-The plot above uses out-of-sample data for acf.
-This indicates that we have extracted decent amount of information with our algorithms and features.
+- The provided plot demonstrates a lack of significant autocorrelation among the residuals.
+Notably, the plot utilizes out-of-sample data for autocorrelation analysis.
+This observation suggests that our algorithms and features have successfully extracted a substantial amount of valuable information.

 # Further-Improvisation

-- We can use machine learning models that are better at picking up seasonalities like XGBoost, or use a combination of PROPHET and XGBoost since PROPHET is great at picking up trends whereas XGBoost is great at picking up patterns.
+- For improved detection of seasonal patterns, we can leverage machine learning models such as XGBoost, which exhibit enhanced capability in capturing such trends.
+Alternatively, a combination of PROPHET and XGBoost can be employed, as PROPHET excels at identifying overall trends, while XGBoost is proficient in detecting intricate patterns.
+By leveraging the strengths of these models, we can enhance the accuracy and effectiveness of our analyses.

 - The only downside with using AUTO ARIMA or ARIMA models are that they only pick up single seasonality, so if we wanted to model complex seasonalities/ multiple seasonalities ARIMA might not be the best model for us.